CrazyRedMachine/UltimatePopnController/README.md

 It also has a cool light animation on boot which you can easily adapt to your liking :)

+## ezusb driver

+The I/O is HID so it can be mapped with the usual IO emulation tools, but it can also be used without emulation, just like an official IOBoard, provided you replace the original `ezusb.dll` file with the one from this repo.

+This way the firmware is fully compatible with anything that works on an official cabinet (PopnForwarder (a bit silly but why not :D), DJMame...)

 ## Light modes

 There are 4 different modes :